AOEpeople/aoe_technology_radar/data/radar/2017-03-01/neo4j.md

 The cypher query language which comes with Neo4j is a declarative graph query language that allows for expressive and efficient querying and updating of the graph.

-At AOE, we use Neo4j mostly for explorative, interactive work with weakly structured or highly connected data, also we are evaluating this for knowledge-based recommendations in our [Searchperience](http://www.searchperience.de/home.html) product.
+At DCX, we use Neo4j mostly for explorative, interactive work with weakly structured or highly connected data, also we are evaluating this for knowledge-based recommendations in our [Searchperience](http://www.searchperience.de/home.html) product.